-Email marketing is an enormous part of your overall digital marketing success.
-However, “how to avoid spam filters” is a question that can often thwart your efforts.
+Email marketing is an important part of your overall digital marketing success.
+However, “How to avoid spam filters” is a question that can often thwart your efforts.
 The fact is, over 20 percent of email marketing messages never make it to their destination (a recipient’s inbox).
 The major reason for this is spam filters, which score emails and reject ones with too high a risk score.

 The score is based on a variety of factors, and knowledge is power.
 So here a few tips on how you can increase your emails’ chances of making it to the inbox – avoiding the pesky barrier of spam filters.

 If you send commercial messages to people who don’t want to receive them, there is a good chance that your emails will be deleted or reported.
 Especially in countries where strict anti-spam laws apply , such as CASL.
 However, if you obtain permission, you can avoid this and ensure that the people who want to receive messages do .
 To comply with the latest laws, you should always include an unsubscribe option.

 Learn more about Non Permission Based Email Marketing.

 Certain words epitomize the sleazy snake oil salesman sales pitch and automatically trigger spam filters, including: